Shared Services Canada System Maintenance Notice

 SSHRC encourages applicants to, if applicable, discuss how project results will be managed, including collection, preservation and sharing.

-Contingency plans related to the potential impact of the COVID-19 pandemic on your research project may be described in this section, if appropriate.
+Contingency plans related to the potential impact of the COVID-19 pandemic on your research project can be described in this section, if appropriate.
 This is not mandatory, but it may assist the merit review committee in assessing the feasibility of your proposal if your research plans are significantly disrupted, e.g., if international travel is not possible.

 Open access and data management

 Grant holders must follow the Tri-Agency Open Access Policy on Publications.
 To the extent possible, and in keeping with this policy and SSHRC’s endorsement of open access forms of knowledge dissemination, grant holders should make their research results openly available, through, for example, open access publications, websites, publicly accessible databases and/or institutional repositories.
-To learn more, consult the Open Access overview.
+To learn more, see the Open Access overview.

 Training and mentoring (mandatory)